boltops-tools/ufo/docs/_reference/ufo-init.md

 The generated `tongueroo/demo-ufo:ufo-2018-02-08T21-04-02-3c86158` image name gets pushed to the docker registry.

 The `--vpc-id` option is optional but very useful.
 If not specified then ufo will use the default vpc for the network settings like subnets and security groups, which might not be what you want.

-## Inferred App Name

-The `--app` option is inferred and set as the parent folder name.
-So if the folder is named demo, then the app is set as demo.

-    cd demo
-    ufo init --image tongueroo/demo-ufo # same as --app demo

 ## Directory Structure